-- Development of XLPE Compound or alternatives for Power Cables. - Development of subsea cables. - Development of Robotics technology for inspection, monitoring and maintenance of Transmission Lines.
+- Development of XLPE Compound or alternatives for Power Cables. - Development of undersea cables. - Inspection Robots for monitoring and maintenance of Transmission Lines.

 7. Hydro Power Technologies

 - Indigenous development of variable speed turbine and drives (DFIM/Cyclo-converter) for Pumped Storage Projects. - Development of compact generators and generator transformers for the existing capacities as there is always space constraints in underground powerhouse.